-White sandy beaches, calming water, and breathtaking sunsets — what more can you ask for from an island getaway?
+White sandy beaches, calming water, great weather, and breathtaking sunsets—what more can you ask for from an island getaway?
 The Florida Keys offer you all of that and more, and the best part is, they’re only about an hour’s drive south of Miami.

-Here are the top nine things to do when visiting this low-key key:
+Take a look at the top nine things to do when visiting this low-key key.

 Take in the Sealife

 From snorkeling to scuba diving, don’t leave this island without having taken in the pristine underwater life that lives off the coast.
-A massive population of unique and beautiful marine life live in these waters and you don’t want to miss out.
-Experienced divers can take tours of The Eagle, a 287-foot ship wreck off the coast of the island.
+A massive population of unique and beautiful marine life lives in these waters and you don’t want to miss out.
+Experienced divers can take tours of The Eagle, a 287-foot shipwreck off the coast of the island.
 Colorful patina, coral, and sponges have encrusted the structure, while schools of tarpon circle the area.
-Shallower areas like Cheeca Rocks and Alligator Reef Lighthouse are perfect for snorkeling — an abundance of medium sized fish and colorful coral live in these areas.
+Shallower areas like Cheeca Rocks and Alligator Reef Lighthouse are perfect for snorkeling—an abundance of medium-sized fish and colorful coral live in these areas.